 - Check if the user three times the wrong password, then the account should be locked.

-- If the user has a lack of money, then he should receive a warning message.
+- If the user lacks money, then he should receive a warning message.

 - If the user inserted an expired card, then the user should not be able to perform any action.

-- If the user inserted less then 100 amount, then the amount should not out from the ATM Machine.
+- If the user inserted less than 100 amounts, the amount should not be out from the ATM Machine.

-- The machine does not accept either Visa or MasterCard or both debit/credit cards.
+- The machine does not accept Visa, MasterCard, or debit/credit cards.

-- If the user has entered more then the daily limit amount, then the transaction should be canceled, and a warning message should be displayed on the screen.
+- If the user has entered more than the daily limit amount, the transaction should be canceled, and a warning message should be displayed on the screen.

 - The transaction should be canceled if the user clicks on the Cancel button.

-- Check an error message is a display or not when the ATM does have the currency on it.
+- Check whether an error message is displayed when the ATM has the currency on it.

-- Check whether an error message is displayed or not when there is some network issue.
+- Check whether an error message is displayed when there is some network issue.

-- Check after the money release it is asking or not for the user confirmation to print the transaction receipt.
+- Check whether the money releases it is asking or not for the user confirmation to print the transaction receipt.

-- Check during the transaction if there is some power failure or network issue comes then the transaction should be marked as nulled and no amount should be dispatched.
+- Check during the transaction if there is some power failure or network issue, then the transaction should be marked as null, and no amount should be dispatched.

-In this post, we are trying to cover the widespread and generic scenarios of ATM Machine.
-But still, we believe if you think about the more situation, then you may find some other scenario.
-Let us know in the comment section of the then missed scene so that we can update this article.
+This post is trying to cover ATMs’ widespread and generic scenarios.
+But still, we believe if you think about more situations, you may find other scenarios.
+Let us know in the comment section of the then-missed scene so we can update this article.